-I’m still of the opinion that modern pre-amps are so good that you often should just record into camera, but, in the case where you can’t, you have three options for syncing sound to picture in dual system setups.
+I’m still of the opinion that modern pre-amps are so good that you often should just record from an external pre-amp into camera on smaller shoots or when the camera is in easy proximity to do so.
+However, in the case where you can’t, you have three options for syncing sound to picture in dual system setups.

 If you have to sync, this is the ideal solution.
 Every recording device has a matching clock which is written to metadata in the file.
 All the software has to do in post is match up the clocks.